 Environmental noise can be defined as unwanted or harmful sound, created by human activity (Murphy & King, 2014).
-Exemplars are myriad: but we can intuitively, relate to, and remember examples of, personal exposure to noise.
+Exemplars are myriad, but we can intuitively relate to, and remember examples of personal exposure to noise.
 Think for example of the levels of traffic noise experienced in large city centres, from road, rail, or air traffic.
 Noise is a major public health issue, and with cars the predominate form of transport in the United Kingdom (UK), the number of licensed vehicles registered in 2021 is now 39.2 million (Gov.uk, 2021).
 Using Munzel’s theory, traffic noise (the environment) is known to induce stress reactions in some individuals (genetics) and can affect them physically and psychologically.
 Hahad et al (2019) notes that large epidemiological studies have shown that noise from aircraft, roads and rail traffic are shown to increase CVD morbidity and mortality.
 Fuks (2017) and Munzel & Sorensen (2017) found increased hypertension through long term noise exposure.
 Kempten et al (2018) study found high quality evidence linking road noise to ischaemic heart disease (IHD).
 Further studies by Osborne et al (2020), investigated the neurobiological mechanisms found in stress responses to noise, and suggest that increased limbic-amygdala activity, leads to arterial inflammation, a precursor and known harbinger for CVD.
 Further evidence from Sorensen et al (2012) links road traffic noise to a higher risk of myocardial infarction (MI), and Saucy et al (2021), noted exposure to night-time aircraft noise may be associated with cardiovascular death.
 Although these studies do not establish cause and effect, there is evidence to support long term exposure to noise is harmful to the cardiovascular system.
 Whilst the exact mechanisms involved remain unclear, chronic exposure to noise is linked to elevated stress hormones, forming a ‘noise-stress concept’, all of which is known to lead to cellular oxidation, endothelial dysfunction, and hypertension (Hahad et al, 2019).

 So, why is this an important issue for nursing and how should cardiac nurses respond to this?
-Many factors can be considered when undertaking a health consultation with people; occupation, housing, and their geographical location.
+Many factors can be considered when undertaking a health consultation with people, occupation, housing, and their geographical location.
 If we take for example occupation, many industries such as construction, manufacturing, and agriculture, and occupations such as publicans, healthcare professions (such as dentists), musicians, and airport staff have all been linked to prolonged exposure to noise (European Agency for Safety and Health at Work, 2006).
 It is suggested that nurses should consider occupational factors, such as exposure to noise, when caring for people, and factor this into any CVD risk assessment.
 Living in urban and city dwelling areas may expose people to chronic noise, affecting mental health, increasing rates of anxiety and depression (Beutel et al, 2016), which should be assessed.
 Also, it is worth remembering that noise may impact on other aspects of health, such activities of living (ALs), such as fragmented sleep, which can affect well - being and mental health (Halperin, 2014).

 In summary, environmental factors can play a key role in CVD risk.
 It is incumbent on governments to produce healthy public policies that include protective measures to reduce the harmful effects of noise on populations.
 As healthcare professionals there are many aspects of the environment that affect health, many are beyond our control.
 Nevertheless, it is recommended that practitioners consider the impact of environmental factors, like pollution and noise, on the general well-being of people in their care, as well as those at risk of, or with, CVD.